NHS staff have their pay and terms and conditions set by a national scheme known as Agenda for Change.

 Each year the pay system is subject to an independent review to make recommendations on pay.
 This is carried out by the NHS Pay Review Body (PRB) – an independent body of experts.

-UNISON submits evidence to the PRB every autumn, drawing on what our members tell us about their cost of living pressures, and recruitment and retention problems where they work.
+UNISON submits evidence to the PRB each year, drawing on what our members tell us about how they feel about pay, their cost of living pressures, and recruitment and retention problems where they work.
+We publish our pay evidence so our members can read it.
 We also work with our sister unions in the NHS to submit evidence on behalf of NHS staff.

-NHS employers’ bodies and the governments from all four UK countries also make submissions to the PRB.
+NHS employers’ bodies and the government also make submissions to the PRB.

-The PRB then makes recommendations to the UK governments in the spring as to what pay increases NHS staff should get at their April pay review date.
+The PRB then makes recommendations to the UK governments as to what pay increases NHS staff should get at their April pay date.